Skip to content

 Each beneficiary's share of a trust distribution.

-Calculate each beneficiary's share of a trust distribution based on their weighting.
-Enter beneficiary a weight and beneficiary b weight for an instant result.
+Calculate each beneficiary's share of a trust distribution based on per-beneficiary weighting and the total distribution amount.

 What this tool does